 - File the paperwork:

-Once your ceremony is complete, you must submit the forms to Vital Statistics.
+Once your ceremony is complete, the forms must be submitted to Vital Statistics.
 Your marriage license issuer or commissioner will often walk you through this process.

 And that’s it!
 Voila, once you’ve found a licensee and officiant, you’re ready to get married.